Alleged Jeffrey Epstein facilitator Ghislaine Maxwell taken into federal custody

-It is alleged that Maxwell facilitated Epstein with teen girls for sex.
+NEW YORK -- Ghislaine Maxwell, a British socialite who was accused by many women of helping procure underage sex partners for Jeffrey Epstein, has been arrested.

+The FBI says she was taken into federal custody without incident around 8:30 a.m. in New Hampshire.
+She is charged with conspiracy to entice minors to engage in sex acts.

-She is charged out of the Southern District of New York, which has never stopped investigating Epstein's associates even after his death by suicide at MCC-Manhattan.
+She is charged out of the Southern District of New York, which has never stopped investigating Epstein's associates even after his death by suicide at MCC-Manhattan while awaiting trial on sex trafficking charges.

 Maxwell, 58, has been accused by several women of enabling, facilitating or participating in their abuse.